 - We disclose any active, prospective, or recent consulting business we have with any company we write about in any story that mentions said company.
 Consulting is a small part of our business, which you can learn more about here.

 - Infill Thinking has no outside investors.
-It is 100% owned by the author, and the only boss we answer to is our readers.
+It is 100% owned by the founder, and the only boss we answer to is our readers.